ArnoldDP/OStim-Community-Modlist/README.md

 4. Additional FWMF Maps

 It is highly recommended to read a guide on LOD generation, theres about a quarter million of them for a reason.

+>You will need to add an argument like-d:"F:\SteamLibrary\steamapps\common\Skyrim Special Edition\Data".
+Alternatively, you can temporarily change the game data path to the default skyrim directory in the MO2 Paths settings.

 Since I dont personally use ReShade, I cant give a very good guide.
 Thankfully, the legendary Sswaye himself has written an excellent guide on it.
 Check out his collection! https://www.nexusmods.com/skyrimspecialedition/mods/67966